macOS at the institute

 $ ssh -X benutzername@ssh.mathematik.hu-berlin.de

-Graphical programs (e.g. xterm, matlab, gedit) can then be started from the terminal and will appear as windows on your Mac.
+Graphical programs (xterm, matlab, gedit) launched from that SSH session appear as windows on your Mac.

 Cyberduck

 Cyberduck is free and well-integrated with macOS.
-Create a new connection with:
+Create a new connection:

 SettingValue